 The San Mateo County Genealogical Society invites you to be a part of our First Families of San Mateo County Project.
-The goal of this endeavor is to identify and honor our direct line ancestors who settled the county and to give recognition to their descendants.
+The goal of this endeavor is to identify and honor the pioneers who settled the county.

 We wish to focus on those pioneer settlers who cleared the land, drained the swamps, ran the stagecoaches, built the dams, roads and houses, planted and harvested the crops, and sold the meat, potatoes, clothing, soap and other necessities their neighbors needed.
 Who were these unknown and unrecognized folks?